zhuanghongji/react-native/packages/rn-tester-e2e/README.md

 _Note: Building for the first time can take a while._

-Find the **RNTester.app** in `~/react-native/packages/rn-tester/android/app/build/outputs/apk/jsc/debug` and move the app to the following directory `/react-native/packages/rn-tester-e2e/apps`
+Find the **RNTester.app** in `~/react-native/packages/rn-tester/android/app/build/outputs/apk/jsc/debug`, then change: `RNTester.app` folder name to: `rn-tester.app` and move the app to the following directory `/react-native/packages/rn-tester-e2e/apps`

 ## Usage